 We teamed up with The Prince’s Trust to celebrate our record-breaking 4000th performance at the Lyric Theatre on Wednesday 12th September, 2018.

-For one night only and to raise funds for The Prince’s Trust, high profile special guest stars from the world of music and entertainment – including Peter Andre, Russell Kane and Jon Culshaw – performed Michael Jackson tracks alongside the West End cast for this very exciting gala charity performance.
+For one night only and to raise funds for The Prince’s Trust, special guest stars from the world of music and entertainment – including Peter Andre, Russell Kane and Jon Culshaw – performed Michael Jackson tracks alongside the West End cast for this very exciting gala charity performance.